We can provide free confidential waste bins and offer secure collections in all areas of the UK. Call 0800 211 83 90 today

 Items can be posted into these lockable confidential waste bins, which will be emptied straight into a shredder on a regular basis.
 This means that no one has access to the information at any point.

-Secure bins come in a range of sizes dependent on how much confidential waste your company generates.
+Secure bins come in a range of sizes depending on how much confidential waste your company generates.

 Confidential Waste Shredding